physionetchallenges/python-example-2024/README.md

 ## What's in this repository?

-This repository contains a simple example that illustrates how to format a Python entry for the [George B. Moody PhysioNet Challenge 2024](https://physionetchallenges/2024/).
-If you are participating in the 2024 Challenge, then we recommend using repository as a template for your entry.
+This repository contains a simple example that illustrates how to format a Python entry for the [George B. Moody PhysioNet Challenge 2024](https://physionetchallenges.org/2024/).
+If you are participating in the 2024 Challenge, then we recommend using this repository as a template for your entry.
 You can remove some of the code, reuse other code, and add new code to create your entry.
 You do not need to use the models, features, and/or libraries in this example for your entry.
-We encourage a diversity of approaches for the Challenge.
+We encourage a diversity of approaches for the Challenges.

-For this example, we implemented a random forest model with several features.
-This simple example is **not** designed to perform well, so you should **not** use it as a baseline for your model's performance.
+For this example, we implemented a random forest model with several simple features.
+(This simple example is **not** designed to perform well, so you should **not** use it as a baseline for your approach's performance.)
 You can try it by running the following commands on the Challenge training set.
-If you are using a relatively recent personal computer, then you should be able to run these commands from start to finish on a small subset (1000 records) on the training data in less than 20 minutes.
+If you are using a relatively recent personal computer, then you should be able to run these commands from start to finish on a small subset (1000 records) of the training data in less than 30 minutes.

 ## How do I run these scripts?

-First, you can download and create data by following instructions in the following section.
+First, you can download and create data for these scripts by following instructions in the following section.

-Second, you can install the dependencies for these scripts by creating a Docker image (see below) and running
+Second, you can install the dependencies for these scripts by creating a Docker image (see below) or [virtual environment](https://docs.python.org/3/library/venv.html) and running

     pip install -r requirements.txt

-You can train your model by running
+You can train your model(s) by running

     python train_model.py -d training_data -m model

 where

 - `training_data` (input; required) is a folder with the training data files, including the images and diagnoses (you can use the `ptb-xl/records100/00000` folder from the below steps); and
-- `model` (output; required) is a folder for saving your model.
+- `model` (output; required) is a folder for saving your model(s).

-You can run your trained model by running
+You can run your trained model(s) by running

     python run_model.py -d test_data -m model -o test_outputs

 where

 - `test_data` (input; required) is a folder with the validation or test data files, excluding the images and diagnoses (you can use the `ptb-xl/records100_no_waveforms_diagnoses/00000` folder from the below steps);
-- `model` (input; required) is a folder for loading your model; and
+- `model` (input; required) is a folder for loading your model(s); and
 - `test_outputs` is a folder for saving your model outputs.

 The [Challenge website](https://physionetchallenges.org/2024/#data) provides a training database with a description of the contents and structure of the data files.